betmendlx/Fuxss/README.md

 ## Overview

-**FuXss** is a Bash script designed to automate the installation of essential tools for XSS (Cross-Site Scripting) assessment and to streamline the process of collecting relevant data from a target domain.
+**FuXss** is a Bash script designed to automate XSS (Cross-Site Scripting) assessment and to streamline the process of collecting relevant data from a target domain.
 This script installs necessary Go and Python tools, gathers subdomains, and checks for vulnerabilities, generating comprehensive output files.

 ## Features